magma/fbc-js-core/fbcnms-packages/eslint-config-fbcnms/README.md

 # eslint-config-fbcnms

-This package provides Facebook NMS' eslint config as an extensible shared config.
+This package provides Magma NMS' eslint config as an extensible shared config.
 This is only used internally, use at your own risk.

 ## Usage